fjmoeller/StudioColladaExportFix/README.md

 # StudioColladaExportFix
-a small program to fix the collada export files that are being exported by Bricklinks Studio
+a small program to remove the LEGO logo and fix the collada export files that are being exported by Bricklinks Studio